ullibniss/INNO-Networks-Engineering/INR_4th_lab_Fedorov_Alexey.md

 ## 1.1 In the GNS3 project, select and install a virtual routing solution that you would like to use: Mikrotik (recommended), Pfsense, vyos and so on.

-I use MIkrotik, as in previous labs.
+I am using MikroTik, as in previous labs.

 ## 1.2 Prepare a simple network consisting of at least 3 routers, each one of them has a different subnet, and they should be able to reach each other (for example by a switch/router in the middle or a bus topology).
 Do not write a static routes between different networks.